BlueMagnificent/baller/README.md

 ## Note
 You might notice slight physics anomalies, like the ball falling through the board, well... just restart the game, we'll fix that up later :stuck_out_tongue_closed_eyes:

+Libraries such as tween.js, typed.js and Comnlink were added to the project as [webpack externals](https://webpack.js.org/configuration/externals/)

+## ToDo
+* Upgrade the RealityBridge class to become a separate project of its own (this is a todo and not a promise).
+* Find a way to tackle some of the physics anomalies.

 ## License
 MIT